 Each Texan generates about 6.5 pounds of garbage every day.
 By recycling paper, metal, plastic, and other materials, you can reduce waste, help conserve energy, and preserve our state’s natural resources.
-In 2014, Americans generated about 258 million tons of trash and recycled and composted almost 89 million tons of this material, a recycling rate of 34.6 percent.
-Recycling and composting that much municipal solid waste saved the energy equivalent of removing 38 million cars from the road for one year.
+In 2015, Americans generated about 262 million tons of trash and recycled and composted almost 91 million tons of this material, a recycling rate of 34.7 percent.

 Drive a Clean Machine

 To help replace older, more polluting vehicles from Texas roadways in counties with high ground-level ozone, and reduce emissions from vehicles that are already on the road, the TCEQ offers help to replace and repair vehicles through the AirCheckTexas Drive a Clean Machine Program.
 Eligible individuals in 16 Texas counties can receive financial assistance to replace vehicles that are more than 10 years old, or to help repair vehicles that have failed an emissions test.
 Visit www.driveacleanmachine.org to find out more about how you might qualify.

 The next time you’re shopping for a vehicle, consider the benefits of one with a high fuel-economy rating.
 Here’s how much you could save per year if you switch from a vehicle that gets 20 miles per gallon to a more fuel-efficient car or truck:

 In some communities, the TCEQ offers assistance for individuals who need to repair or replace older vehicles.